hayde0264/CS-Degree/Microservices/background.md

 This **SOA** (Service-Oriented architecture) constructs applications as a collection of **loosely-coupled, fine-grained services** which communicate through lightweight protocols.

-## Microserices:
+## Microservices:
 - communicate over a network with protocols such as HTTP
-- are organized around business capibilities
+- are organized around business capabilities
-- can implement different programming languages, databases, hardware and software enviornments
+- can implement different programming languages, databases, hardware, and software environments
 - focus on small services that are decentralized and built and released with automated processes